 - 1. Gunners are non-fencing combatants who are authorised to use a rubber band gun. - 2.
-In single combat and melee, the objective is to win your fight.
-This could be by: - striking your opponent with a "fatal" blow (shot) - striking your opponent with an "incapacitating" shot so your opponent cannot continue to fight. - 3.
-You are able to continue shooting at opponents until: - you are "killed" or "incapacitated" by a shot from a rubber band gun, or - you are "killed" by a fencer or according to the rules for "killing from behind", or - you run out of ammunition (remembering that you cannot pick up used ammunition on the field). - 4.
+You are able to continue shooting at opponents until: - you are "killed" or "incapacitated" by a shot from a rubber band gun, or - you are "killed" by a fencer or according to the rules for "killing from behind", or - you run out of ammunition (remembering that you cannot pick up used ammunition on the field). - 3.
 Fencers with a standard fencing authorisation may follow the rules for gunners should they choose, if they are only armed with rubber band guns.
-They may not use another weapon during any scenario where they are acting as gunners. - 5.
-If you are a fencer, to "kill" a gunner, you must: - (a) stand in front of the gunner, two sword lengths from your opponent - (b) point your weapon at the gunner - (c) call out loudly "You are dead", "You are slain" or another short, courteous phrase. - 6.
-If you are facing more than one gunner, you must repeat this process for each gunner. - 7.
-If you are behind a gunner, you can kill them by using the "killing from behind" rules, if they are allowed in this scenario.

-8. At the beginning of a scenario, the Marshal-in-Charge may, with the agreement of all gunners, state that gunners may be slain as normal (i.e., by being struck with a non-ranged weapon).
+They may not use another weapon during any scenario where they are acting as gunners. - 4.
+If you are a fencer, to "kill" a gunner, you must: - (a) stand in front of the gunner, two sword lengths from your opponent - (b) point your weapon at the gunner - (c) call out loudly "You are dead", "You are slain" or another short, courteous phrase. - 5.
+If you are facing more than one gunner, you must repeat this process for each gunner. - 6.
+If you are behind a gunner, you can kill them by using the "killing from behind" rules, if they are allowed in this scenario. - 7.
+At the beginning of a scenario, the Marshal-in-Charge may, with the agreement of all gunners, state that gunners may be slain as normal (i.e., by being struck with a non-ranged weapon).
 This must be made clear to all participants.